OSGeo/gdal/doc/source/drivers/raster/ogcapi.rst

-When the driver opens a collection, for raster, it will look if tiles or maps API are advertized for it.
+When the driver opens a collection, for raster, it will look if tiles or maps API are advertised for it.
 It will use tiles API by default, and fallback to maps API when not available.
 It will also look at the image formats, and will prefer PNG When available.